ha7ilm/ha7ilm.github.io/_posts/2016-03-13-recent-work.md

 title: "FastDDC and GPGPU: progress toward a full HF web receiver for everyone"
 layout: post
 ---
 While developing OpenWebRX, I always wanted to make it available to hams who have various hardware, instead of supporting a specific board that you have to buy in order to use the software.
-The idea of a full HF receiver is very good, and I imagined if anyone could have one.
+The idea of a full HF receiver is very good, and I imagined if anyone could have one, not just those who buy a specific board of a specific manufacturer.

+The GPL protects you from company to improve your software and sell it for money without distributing the source code.
+It does not protect you, however, from someone who forks your software (which means making an own version incompatible with the original), then uses it as an essential part of his open source hardware project, puts the whole thing up to Kickstarter (which was impossible without your work), and goes away with your opportunities (and at least gives back the source changes that you have to port manually).
+In life it happens that a retired Silicon Valley engineer, who just moved to New Zealand, does this to a young guy, who wrote his thesis at the university a year ago - just because he can do it, as the license allows it.

+I am very grateful to life, however, as I've already got very much from OpenWebRX: I was able to speak at conferences, and got a lot of positive feedback.
+Thanks everyone!
 Whatever happens to forks of OpenWebRX, I am still committed to writing more open source.

+If you like OpenWebRX, you can <a href="/support#paypal">support my open source work</a>.

-While there are already SDR boards that can supply a high bandwidth input signal (e.g. HackRF, bladeRF, etc.) the problem with making an SDR software that can receive the whole shortwave at once is the required computational power.
+Now, back to the things that count: while there are already SDR boards that can supply a high bandwidth input signal (e.g. HackRF, bladeRF, etc.) the problem with making an SDR software that can receive the whole shortwave at once is the required computational power.
 For example, sampling 30 MHz bandwidth with a 16-bit ADC at 60 Msps means 120 MByte of data to process per second.
-In addition, as we are talking about a multi user SDR software here, the computation get multiplied by the number of clients.
+In addition, as we are talking about a multi user SDR software here, the amount of computation gets multiplied by the number of clients.

 Currently, OpenWebRX works well with sampling rates around 2.4 Msps, but 60 Msps is a bit more than this: it cannot be easily processed with a general purpose CPU, so we need to get into high performance computing (HPC), and use GPU or FPGA for parallel computations.